 Neighborhood School Readiness Project

-The Neighborhood School Readiness Collaborative is an innovative project that provides opportunities for thousands of children to enter school ready to read and succeed.
-The project provides comprehensive early literacy programming for children ages birth to five that is focused and coordinated in twelve high-need neighborhoods surrounding Tucson Unified School District elementary schools.
-The project achieves success for children through strategies that engage and empower families, support educators, and develop children’s emergent literacy skills.
-Project strategies link together at each TUSD school, creating neighborhood school communities that help children thrive.
+We organize our programming through an innovative model called Neighborhood School Readiness Collaborative.
+Through this approach, we provide opportunities for thousands of children to enter school ready to read and succeed.
+The model provides comprehensive early literacy programming to meet the diverse needs of young children (ages birth to five), families, and educators.
+Our strategies (including The Story Project and Family Education and Literacy) are focused and coordinated in high-need neighborhoods surrounding elementary schools.
+The model achieves success for children through strategies that engage and empower families, support educators, and develop children’s emergent literacy skills.
+Project strategies link together at each school, creating neighborhood school communities that help children thrive.

 The latest science shows that children's language skills by age 3 are a critical indicator of school readiness, IQ, and future academic achievement.
 Project 110 is an innovative program that ensures that infants and toddlers in our community are surrounded by literacy and language-rich environments that foster healthy literacy, language, and brain development.
 As children are awake for 110 hours a week, Project 110 empowers caregivers with practical skills and resources to make every hour an opportunity for learning.